kentcb/kentcb.github.io/_posts/2015-02-22-ugly-code-for-an-attractive-uisearchbar.md

 tags: [ "C#", ".NET", "Xamarin", "iOS" ]
 ---

-Getting an iOS view to look exactly how you want it can super frustrating.
+Getting an iOS view to look *exactly* how you want it can be super frustrating.
 Take, for example, the simple requirement of hosting a `UISearchBar` inside a `UITableViewCell`.
 Here's some code as a starting point:

 {% highlight C# %}
 namespace UISearchBarExample